psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 > It may appear singular that the present little volume, intended to illustrate the antiquities and traditions of the people of the Isle of Wight, should come from the pen of a stranger; and that the tales it contains should have been collected during the space of a short summer ramble.
 Fortune, however, has favoured me much, and I take this opportunity of returning my thanks to my friend, the well-known and justly celebrated antiquary, Mr. Winterblossom, for his most valuable contributions, without which this collection of Tales and Legends would have been but chaff.

-Rather unusually,  Mr Winterblossom's credentials are proved by what he has *not* acheived, specifically, publishing a collection of tales himself:
+Rather unusually,  Mr Winterblossom's credentials are proved by what he has *not* achieved, specifically, publishing a collection of tales himself:

 > I must confess that I am rather a collector, compiler, or editor; though vanity (as some would term it) has induced me to call myself the author of the present work.
 I am but the wisp of straw that ties the fagot together.
 But it is not altogether vanity in me either : for I have repeatedly, though in vain, urged Mr. Winterblossom to undertake the task.
 But he said that he had once spent many years and infinite labour in preparing a work of deep erudition for the press.
 The public was ungrateful, and the work still remains unsold.
 Printer's ink he would never meddle with again ; and then, added he with emphasis, taking me by the arm, " the printer will be paid, whether the work sells or not".